Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-No parameters in the schema, baseline is 4.
-The description adds value by explaining what the returned list includes (requirements and families), compensating for the lack of parameters.
+There are no parameters, so baseline is 4.
+The description adds value by describing what the output contains (policies with requirements and families), which compensates for the lack of an output schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.